 Conditions:

-Participants will perform three different conditions on separate days.
-Each condition will be separated by 5-10 days.
+Participants will perform three different conditions separated by 5-10 days.
 To prevent order effects, we will counterbalance the order of conditions.
 The primary manipulation will be the consistency of targets during the Learning phase.
-Going from most to least consistent condition: 1) In the Stable condition, the target positions will be set to 22% SAI throughout the Learning phase; 2) In the Variable condition, target SAI will be drawn from a normal distribution with a mean of 22% and standard deviation of 5%; and 3) In the Uniform condition, the targets will be drawn from a uniform distribution with a range of 5%-39% SAI (Figure 1C & D).
-Based on our pilot testing, changing the target on a stride-by-stride basis made the task too difficult for participants; thus, for both the Variable and Uniform conditions, targets will change, with equal probability, every 1-5 strides.
+Going from the most to least consistent condition: 1) In the Repeated condition, the target positions will be set to 22% SAI throughout the Learning phase; 2) In the 5σ condition, target SAI will be drawn from a normal distribution with a mean of 22% and standard deviation of 5%; and 3) In the Uniform condition, the targets will be drawn from a uniform distribution with a range of 5%-39% SAI (Figure 1C & D).
+Based on our pilot testing, changing the target on a stride-by-stride basis made the task too difficult for participants; thus, for both the 5σ and Uniform conditions, targets will change, with equal probability, every 1-5 strides.

 Data collection: